bdwilson/IPCamViewer/README.md

 *max_notify_interval* is set to 5.
 <pre>
 \*/5 \* \* \* \* /mnt/storage/NVR/bin/nvr_alert.pl
+9. If you're using optional zwave/zigbee PIR sensors, make sure you configure them + setup the required app in Hubitat/SmartThings so that motion events make it back to your server.
 </pre>
 Another option (which is what I do) is to setup your camera to email your Raspberry Pi/Linux box, then process those messages with procmail and have procmail trigger nvr_alert.pl.